K8s primer - Part II

-This primer is targeted to developers who mainly work on product features but may also need to understand the basics of Kubernetes at a practical level, so that they know how their applications are deployed and managed.
+This primer is targeted at developers who mainly work on product features but may also need to understand the basics of Kubernetes at a practical level, so they know how their applications are deployed and managed.

 Requirements: Docker and minikube.